dshmidt2/Plane_Route_Calculator/README.md

 # Plane Route Calculator Project

-By: Fang Yi Lin, Jerry Wang, Yuqi Wen, Demetri Shmidt
+By: Fang Yi Lin, Jerry Wang, Yuqi Wen, Dmytro Shmidt

 In this project, we set out to answer the question: for a specific plane with a restricted maximum range, what is the best (shortest) route the plane can take?
 Our project allows individual pilots flying smaller planes to efficiently calculate the shortest route they can take to their destination.
 Our project also more broadly allows pilots or airlines to calculate and visualize the shortest route available for any kind of plane and any route they may want to fly.
 We answered this question using Dijkstra’s algorithm and Xiaolin Wu’s line tracing algorithm.
 We also used BFS to ensure that our graphs were correct and that paths either existed or did not exist between edges.